 Welp.
 I’ve managed to avoid writing for this long, I figured it was time to get something down on this thing.
-Even if what I write about today is one of my biggest struggles.

 I was staring at the title of this blog for a very long time after I came up with it.
 I thought, “what does a hurricane of doubt look like… through my eyes?”
 I imagine looking up to the sky as dark clouds creep closer.
 The fluffy white marshmallows begin to suffocate with grey smog and cough out loud thunder.
 What once looked bright and beautiful will turn dusky and mysterious.
 The wind will pick up, forcing the waves to move rapidly towards my comfort and my home.
 My stomach will start to clench.
 My hair will bluster with the wind and cover my eyes.
 The feeling of uncertainty, lack of conviction and even fear will then completely engulf my mind.
 The coughing will grow louder and so will my heart beat.